posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 block a milestone.
 All other issues are considered best-effort for that milestone.

-The overall schedule for a release is to feature freeze for on the last Monday of the month to coincide with Visual Studio Code's code freeze.
+The overall schedule is to release the same week as VS Code.
-We then aim to release later that week so the latest version of the extension is already live by the time Visual Studio Code does their release the following week.
-This is so we are ready to use any new features of Visual Studio Code the day they go live.
 We do bugfix-only releases between scheduled releases as necessary, but otherwise we aim to do one release a month.

 All development is actively done in the `master` branch of the repository.
 It is what allows us to have a